 Does this tent come with an electrical access port?

-Yes, the Coleman WeatherMaster 6-Person Tent with Screen Room comes with a port that can be used to run a power cable into the tent.
+Yes, the Coleman WeatherMaster tent comes with a port that can be used to run a power cable into the tent.

-Whether you’d rather have a tent that’s quicker to set up, one that’s more durable, or one that comes with a more comfortable screen room, there are some great alternatives.
+Whether you’d rather have a tent that’s quicker to set up, one that’s more durable, or one that comes with a more comfortable screened room, here are some great alternative tent reviews.

 CORE 9-Person Instant Cabin

-If you’re looking for an alternative that offers an easier setup, then you should consider the CORE 9-Person Instant Cabin.
+If you’re looking for a tent that offers an easier setup, then you should consider the CORE 9-Person Instant Cabin tent.

 Wenzel 8-Person Klondike Tent

 The Klondike tent consists of two sections: the main section and a screened porch.
-The primary section offers a living space of 98 square feet, while the screen room adds another 60 square feet to the equation.
+The primary section of the tent offers a living space of 98 square feet, while the screened room adds another 60 square feet to the equation.

 Vango Purbeck 600

-If you’re looking for plenty of space and durability, the Vango Purbeck 600 may be exactly what you need.
-This a sizable 5-room structure featuring multiple solid windows and an impressive waterproof rating.
+If you’re looking for plenty of space and durability, the Vango Purbeck 600 tent may be exactly what you need.
+This a sizable 5-room tent featuring multiple solid windows and an impressive waterproof rating.

-This tent is marketed for a 6-person capacity, but it offers much more room than that.
-The total floored area is 208.6 square feet, with about 70 square feet extra from the porch.
+This tent is marketed for a six person capacity, but it offers much more room than that.
+The total floored area of the tent is 208.6 square feet, with about 70 square feet extra from the porch.

 Pairs well with…

-For the difference in cost between the Coleman Weathermaster and the most expensive alternative we considered at the time of review (the Vango), you could buy a well-made sleeping bag, sleeping pad, and a flashlight with a solar panel and hand crank for your trip.
+For the difference in cost between the Coleman Weathermaster tent and the most expensive alternative tent we considered at the time of review (the Vango tent), you could buy a well-made sleeping bag, sleeping pad, and a flashlight with a solar panel and hand crank for your trip.

 We think this approach makes more sense for new campers.
-The products are low-cost but like the Coleman WeatherMaster that doesn’t mean they are low-quality.
+The products are low-cost but, like the Coleman WeatherMaster tent, that doesn’t mean they are low-quality.